| home :: glossary

 for exterior use and can be mounted to the hitch; platforms can support

+a fully assembled scooter.
 Lifts for wheelchairs - Many kinds of auto lifts are available

 to transport power chairs.
 Lifts are designed to transport wheelchairs